Thunderarea/music-mode-for-youtube/README.md

 - Hides the user avatars
 - Disables the "Video paused.
 Continue watching?" message

-Music Mode for YouTube is highly customizable since all the features are optional and can be turned on/off separately for YouTube, YouTube Music and embedded YouTube videos.
+Music Mode for YouTube™ is highly customizable since all the features are optional and can be turned on/off separately for YouTube, YouTube Music and embedded YouTube videos.
 Moreover, the extension can be enabled globally, for specific tabs, or temporarily for just a single video.

 > [!NOTE]